christiansahlstrom93/weather-widget/README.md

 Full [documentation](https://algobook.info/docs/reactjs-weather).

+### Other free projects and APIs

+For more cool and free open source projects and APIs, check out our [website](https://algobook.info/opensource)

 ## Example widget of weather in Copenhagen

 ![image](https://storage.googleapis.com/algobook/weather-widget/Screenshot%202023-04-10%20at%2011.38.19.png)

 ## Change color of the widget

 If needed, the color and icons can now be changed with optional props.

 ![Color](https://storage.googleapis.com/algobook/weather-widget/Screenshot%202023-04-24%20at%2020.47.10.png)